Skip to main content

 Can I Sue a Satellite or Streaming Company?

-Some streaming services limit the time in which you can bring a claim.
-If you have an issue with a satellite company or a streaming service, you may want to consult an attorney as soon after the issue arises as you can.
+Some streaming services limit the time you have to bring a claim.
+If you have an issue with a satellite TV business or a streaming service, consult an attorney as soon after the issue arises as you can.

 What Options Do You Have to Resolve Disputes?

-When you first signed up for satellite or streaming service as a new customer, you agreed to the provider's terms of service.
+When you first signed up for a satellite or streaming service as a new customer, you agreed to the provider’s terms of service.
 This agreement formed a binding contract.
-That contract sets out the conditions under which you will receive programming, as well as the process for resolving any disputes.
+That contract sets out the conditions under which you will receive programming and the process for resolving any disputes.

 Informal Dispute Resolution